-This paper is built on the assumption that the interaction potential of these two technologies, to be tested and employed to solve specific issues.
+This paper is developed on the assumption that the interaction potential of these two technologie needs to to be tested and employed to solve specific issues.
 Based on previous similar studies and literature reviews, it shows that this experience will provide a great solution to this matter.

-Due to the nature of my study field (Master of Business Administration-IT), I am not required to conduct this experiment and so, this will be part of future improvement.
+Due to the nature of my study field (Master of Business Administration-IT), It is not required to conduct this experiment and so, this will be part of future improvement.
 A detailed process and steps were shared with Blockchain Solutions & Services Company (Government Company) to provide a test VM to start implementing my project and to support necessary technical support.
-Especially in the area of Blockchain .
-The company wants to achieve this integration as it already has worked to integrate IoT with Blockchain (BSS, 2019).
+Especially in the area of Blockchain, the company wants to achieve this integration as it already has worked to integrate IoT with Blockchain (BSS, 2019).